mui/material-ui/docs/data/base/components/button/button.md

 ## Complex customization

-In addition to HTML elements, you can also use SVGs with the 'ButtonUnstyled` component.
+In addition to HTML elements, you can also use SVGs with the `ButtonUnstyled` component.

 {{"demo": "UnstyledButtonCustom.js"}}